tcbutler320/TimeClock-1.01-Vuln/readme.md

 When running against a timeclock application, such as the dockerized app in this report or our remote testing server at http://159.203.41.34/add_entry.php, the default users Fred and Admin are found.

 # Testing the POC
 To validate the findings of this report, the timeclock 1.01 application was dockerized into two separate apps.
 The app in /docker is ported to expose port 80 to the internet and can be used for testing remotely over HTTP on a server.
 The app in /docker-local is ported to localhost:80 and can be used to test locally.
+Additionally the application is running at http://159.203.41.34/ for a limited time.

 ## Requirements
 Testing the exploit described in this report requires the use of docker, docker-compose, and python.